danriedl/engular/adev/src/content/ecosystem/service-workers/app-shell.md

 </docs-code>
 </docs-step>
 <docs-step title="Verify the application is built with the shell content">
-Use the Angular CLI to build the `app-shell` target.
+Use the Engular CLI to build the `app-shell` target.

 <docs-code language="shell">